schreiberx/sweetsite/index.md

 ## What is SWEET?

-This software allows a fast exploration / investigation / prototyping of time discretization methods for PDEs which can be solved with global spectram methods (Fourier & Spherical harmonics).
+This software allows a fast exploration / investigation / prototyping of time discretization methods for PDEs which can be solved with global spectral methods (Fourier & Spherical harmonics).

 It's made to
- * accellerate research around the development of numerical time integration methods
+ * accelerate research around the development of numerical time integration methods
  * investigate new ways to express parallelization
  * do some early investigations in scalability of novel time integration methods (e.g., parallel-in-time)